joshuaalmari/microsoft-powerbi-analyst-professional-certification/6-creative-designing-in-powerbi/module-3-dashboard-design-and-storytelling/labs/module-3-labs.md

     * [🖼️ View Documentation](./lab-2-creating-a-qr-code/Creating%20a%20QR%20code.pdf)

 #### Key Actions Performed:
-* **Tile-Level Access:** Opened a specific "Sales by Country" tile in **Focus Mode** and generated a QR code directly for that visual, enabling targeted sharing.
+* **Tile-Level Access:** Opened a specific tile in **Focus Mode** and generated a QR code directly for that visual, enabling targeted sharing.
-* **Report-Level Access:** Generated a QR code for the entire "Adventure Works Sales" report to provide broad access to the full dataset.
+* **Report-Level Access:** Generated a QR code for the entire report to provide broad access to the full dataset.
 * **Distribution Strategy:** Downloaded the codes as JPG images to be embedded in emails or printed documents for offline access.

 ---